-During high tide Atuh beach is the perfect swimming spot, but do be careful with the currents.
-During low tide the water gets very shallow and many rocks emerge from the water.
-This is time it’s fun to search for shells, starfish etc.
+During high tide, Atuh beach is the perfect swimming spot, but do be careful with the currents.
+During low tide, the water gets very shallow and many rocks emerge from the water.
+This is the time to search for shells, starfish, etc.

 Close by Atuh Beach is the famous Instagram treehouse.
 This is a small wooden treehouse on the side of a cliff.
 The view from this treehouse is amazing!

-The tree house itself is part of a hotel area, there are 3 or 4 similar treehouses (Yes, you can sleep there).
+The treehouse itself is part of a hotel area, there are 3 or 4 similar treehouses (Yes, you can sleep there).
 When you arrive you can park your bike.
-After paying a small fee of 50 eurocents you can walk down a path that leads to the three house.
+After paying a small fee of 50 Eurocents you can walk down a path that leads to the three houses.
 This path is steep and rocky, so be prepared.

 After the climb down, you will reach the three houses.
 Here you can enjoy the view over the limestone cliffs and the amazing blue water.